 The best approach for the implementation of this scenario involves the Related Boards view feature which is available on the right side of your current board upon activation.

-2. How to set it up?
+2. How to open and set up the feature?

 Upon selection of Related Boards icon, the system will inform you that the current board has no related boards and will prompt you to select boards that will show up in the Boards List panel -> follow the instructions and click on the link at the bottom of the message.